wimmers/logsaver/README.md

 # Logsaver

-With logsaver you can automatically save the ouptput of a shell command you run to a file.
+With logsaver you can automatically save the output of a shell command you run to a file.
 Logsaver will guess a folder name based on the current Git revision and the command.